nuintun/qrcode-uri/README.md

 QRCode-URI
 ==========

-A chrome extension that transform tab url to qrcode
+A chrome extension can transform tab url to qrcode